Time Trials Series 2024

-The advertised times below are START times, please arrive 15 minutes prior to allow for sorting your bike equipment/wetsuit, warming up and more importantly signing in!
+We would advise that you arrive 15 minutes prior, to allow for sorting your bike equipment/wetsuit, warming up and more importantly signing in!

 - Overall Championship: Male and Female 1st, 2nd 3rd – combined fastest times of 6 events.

 - Individual Disciplines: Fastest Male and Female (1st place only) for 1500m swim, 40k bike, 10k run.
-Times recorded at the second event of each discipline (in yellow below).
+Times recorded at the second event of each discipline.

 About The Time Trial Series